At the top of the page

 3. (3)Undisclosed (Total near-miss incidents are not tabulated for the entire company, so this item is given as undisclosed.)

-End-Use Energy Efficiency & Demand Ratio of electricity supplied (MWh) that is delivered over smart grids Quantitative % IF-EU·420a.2 Percentage of meters converted to smart meters as of the end of March 2024: 100%
+End-Use Energy Efficiency & Demand Ratio of electricity supplied (MWh) that is delivered over smart grids Quantitative % IF-EU·420a.2 Percentage of meters converted to smart meters as of the end of March 2025: 100% (Smart meters have been installed for all customers (approx. 3.74 million units), except for some sites where meter replacement is difficult.)

 Reduction in electric power achieved through energy-saving initiatives Quantitative MWh IF-EU·420a.3